elis/extrakey/README.md

 You can now navigate to your ExtraKeyboard by visiting your local machine's IP on port 3000.

-# Adding Key combinations and changing layout
+# Key Combinations and Layout

+## Layouts

+To modify the layout, check out `views/index.ejs` file, it's a plain HTML with some EJS templating to render the keys.yaml file.
+Feel free to experiment with it.

+Latest commit contains support for multiple layouts.

+You can create additional templates (layouts) and put then in the `views` directory.
+To access your new template navigate your browser to `/tpl/TEMPLATE_NAME`. i.e. if your template name is `sublime.ejs` than you can access it via `http://localhost:3000/tpl/sublime`.

+## Key Combinations

 To modify the key combinations open the `keys.yaml` file and simply start adding keys.
 Each key begins with a dash, and some configurations for the key.
 Currently the existing support is only for one key push/release at a time, but I'm planning to add complex keyboard (and mouse!) combinations in the near future.

-To modify the layout, check out `views/index.ejs` file, it's a plain HTML with some EJS templating to render the keys.yaml file.
-Feel free to experiment with it.
+Addtionally to the multiple layouts ExtraKey now supports multiple key configurations.

+To use a different key combination create a new `.yaml` file in project root, and navigate your browser to an existing template (like explained above) and append your key configuration name. i.e. if you create a `sublime.yaml` key configuration, you can use it by navigating to your chosen template and appending `sublime` at the end, e.g. `http://localhost:3000/tpl/start/sublime`.

+# Misc

 Currently the app uses the [Metro UI CSS](http://metroui.org.ua/) for Bootstrap which makes buttons/tiles rather easy to setup.